Tairovik/personal-site/content/pages/about.md

 sections:
   - type: content_section
     content: >
-      Graduated from the Faculty of Engineering with a bachelor's degree in Architecture, and the Faculty of Art & Design with a Master of Art at the International Balkan University - Skopje.
+      Graduated from the Faculty of Engineering with a Bachelor's Degree in Architecture, and the Faculty of Art & Design with a Master of Art at the International Balkan University - Skopje.